ralphjsmit/tall-install/README.md

 ## Features

-1. It runs the regular installation process for your favourite TALl-tools, so that you don't have to 🚀
+1. It runs the regular installation process for your favourite TALL-tools, so that you don't have to 🚀
 2. Install Pest instead of PHPUnit ⚙️
 3. Configure a Domain-Driven file structure (DDD)✨
 4. Install Browsersync for Valet users ⚡️